DOV-Vlaanderen/saga-watem/docs/description.md

 change in slope gradient, not by the slope gradient itself, so that erosion takes place on convexities while soil accumulation occurs in concavities.
-The intensity of the process is controlled by the value of a single constant, and is set to a uniform value (ktil = 600 kg/m).
+The intensity of the process is controlled by the value of a single constant, and is set to a uniform value (in current code ktil is equal to 600 kg/m).

 ## Subfactors

 ### R-factor

-The erosive power of rainfall is quantified via the rainfall erosivity factor (-factor).
+The erosive power of rainfall is quantified via the rainfall erosivity factor (R-factor).
 The R-factor quantifies the mean annual average rainfall erosivity, calculated by combining rainfall events over multiple years (22 years according to the USLE definition) and is expressed in $\frac{MJ.mm}{m^2.h.year}$.
 In the current module, one can